In this guide we’ll take a look at the best oscillating multi tools for the UK market.

 More Detailed Oscillating Multi Tool Reviews

-Simply put this is one of the best cordless oscillating multitools out there!
+Simply put this DeWalt DCS355D2 XR Cordless Oscillating Multi-Tool is one of the best cordless oscillating multi tools for the UK market!
 In our buying guide we talk about how build quality is one of the over-riding factors you should consider when purchasing an Oscillating Multi-Tool.
 Well this tool has it in spades.

 First off it comes with a brushless motor.
 This means some of the motor’s components are modified in such a way as to eliminate friction and reduce heat, so not only do they last longer but they work more efficiently delivering more power and making your jobs run smoother and quieter.